k-ujihara/NCDK-Excel/README.md

 How to Install
 --------------

+Execute `NCDK-Excel-x86.msi` or `NCDK-Excel-x64.msi` and launch Excel.
-From installer: Execute NCDK-Excel.msi to install NCDK-Excel and then enable add-in by File > Options > Add-ins > Manage: COM-Add-ins > GO... > check 'NCDK for Excel' if required.
+If you want to enable or disable it, go "File" > "Options" > "Add-ins" > "Manage: COM-Add-ins" > "GO..." and check/uncheck 'NCDK for Excel'.

 Build
 -----

-Build `opsin-2.5.0-jar-with-dependencies.dll` according to `build-opsin.bat` in `OPSIN` folder.
-Open the solution file, `NCDK-Excel.sln`, by Visual Studio 2017 and `Build Solution` to build it.
+Open the solution file, `NCDK-Excel.sln`, by Visual Studio 2019 and `Build Solution` to build it.
 Installers are generated in `Setup\Release` and `Setup64\Release` folder on `Release` configuration.

 NCDK functions